jemcmahan13/pygll/README.md

 F := lparen E rparen          # Paren _ exp _
    | < minus > num                      # Num sign val;
 ```

+# Notes

+basegenerator: Files for generating ll.py (the parser-generator).
+Uses a primitive implementation to parse an EBNF spec, then generates a parser
+from that (ll.py).

+parsergenerator: The files to use the parser generator.
+ll.py contains the parser that parses ebnf grammar files.
+stock.py contains boilerplate code for an emitted parser.
+emitter.py contains the code to emit a parser from an AST.

+ll.py (extended.py): the parser for EBNF files
+emitter.py: generates a parser from an AST